 New College – Cloisters

-Although I knew about quite a few of the Harry Potter filming locations in Oxford before my last trip, the New College cloisters were completely new to me.
+Although we knew about quite a few of the Harry Potter filming locations in Oxford before our last trip, the New College cloisters were completely new to me.

 What a discovery – the gloomily quiet cloisters are one of my new secret spots in Oxford.
 That’s great – but where do they pop up in Harry Potter?